capshaw/capshaw.me/_lists/work-interview-ideas.md

 layout: list
 ---

+I'm not a huge fan of the technical interview for software engineers.
+Below are misc. ideas I've had around this—most probably bad.

-- Interview on your own battlefield
+- Design your own process / Interview on your own battlefield (choose your interview, show certain set of requirements, points)
 - Undo exercise.
 A regression has happened, here is the changeset, what is the fix?
-- Design your own process (points)
 - Correspondence interview (email/written communication)
 - Tell people questions ahead of time
 - Writing as most important thing; documentation and persuasive writing interview